(541) 679-6642

 For a PDF of this report, click here.

-Figure 2 – Western US Water Year (October 1, 2023, through March 31, 2024) temperature departure from normal (left) and percent of normal precipitation (right; images from WestWide Drought Tracker, Western Region Climate Center; University of Idaho).
+Figure 2 – Western US year-to-date (January 1 through October 31, 2024) temperature departure from normal (left) and percent of normal precipitation (right; images from WestWide Drought Tracker, Western Region Climate Center; University of Idaho).

 US Drought Monitor and Seasonal Outlook